Locomotive Services Limited: History

-Related companies, brands, and trusts
+Related companies, brands and trusts

-Hosking formed Locomotive Services under Royal Scot Locomotive and General Trust (RSLGT), a company dedicated to the maintenance and operation of steam locomotives owned by the trust, and also a number of other engines owned by Hosking.
-The company initially operated from a main base at Southall Railway Centre and also a summer outpost at Bristol Barton Hill.
+Hosking formed Locomotive Services under Royal Scot Locomotive and General Trust (RSLGT), a company dedicated to the maintenance and operation of steam locomotives owned by the trust, and also a number of other engines owned by him.
+The company operated initially from a main base at Southall Railway Centre and also a summer outpost at Bristol Barton Hill.

 Locomotive Diesels Ltd

-Already formed under Locomotive Services to handle operations and maintenance of RSLGT's stock of locomotives, which were purchased to assist and move both steam locomotives and coaching stock around the UK network, the division took more prominence after Hosking agreed to acquire two locomotives in November 2017.
-In January 2018, Locomotive Services announced that they had taken out a three-year loan agreement on a locomotive D213 to operate on the mainline in the later half of 2018.
+Already formed under Locomotive Services to handle operations and maintenance of RSLGT's stock of Class 47 locomotives, which were purchased to assist and move both steam locomotives and coaching stock around the network, the division took more prominence after Hosking agreed to acquire two Deltic locomotives in November 2017.
+In January 2018, Locomotive Services announced that they had taken out a three-year loan agreement on Class 40 locomotive no. D213 to operate on the main line in the later half of 2018.

 Locomotive Storage Ltd

-After acquiring the former Hornby factory in Margate, Kent, the Trust formed Locomotive Storage Ltd, to enable safe and weather-secure storage of locomotives awaiting overhaul, away from the busy main site at Crewe.
-After refurbishment and the installation of seven tracks (the site is only accessible by road), the first stock to arrive on the site was a in May 2018, followed by former LNER Class A4 4464 Bittern on 1 June 2018.
+After acquiring the former Hornby factory in Margate, the Trust formed Locomotive Storage Ltd, to enable safe and weather-secure storage of locomotives awaiting overhaul, away from the busy main site at Crewe.
+After refurbishment and the installation of seven tracks (the site is only accessible by road), the first stock to arrive on the site was a electric multiple unit in May 2018, followed by former LNER Class A4 4464 Bittern on 1 June 2018.

 Train operating company

-In August 2017, the associated company Locomotive Services (TOC) Ltd obtained the required certifications, licence and agreements to become a UK train operating company (TOC) enabling the company to operate trains on the mainline network.
+In August 2017, the associated company Locomotive Services (TOC) Ltd obtained the required certifications, licence and agreements to become a train operating company (TOC), enabling the company to operate trains on the British main line network.
 The first tour was operated from to in March 2018.
-It subsequently created the associated company Saphos Trains which runs tours and excursions, starting and ending mainly at present from Crewe railway station.
-Two and an InterCity 125 set were purchased from Porterbrook.
+It subsequently created the associated company Saphos Trains, which runs tours and excursions, starting and ending mainly from Crewe station.
+Two Class 90 electric locomotives and an InterCity 125 set were purchased from Porterbrook.

-The Steam Dreams Rail Company
+Steam Dreams railway company

-In June 2022, it was announced that Locomotive Services had purchased Steam Dreams and LNER Thompson Class B1 61306 from former owner David Buck.
-Steam Dreams now operates under the LSL umbrella, with the operator continuing to operate its own tours too.
+In June 2022, it was announced that Locomotive Services had purchased Steam Dreams and LNER Thompson Class B1 61306 Mayflower from former owner David Buck.
+Steam Dreams now operates under the LSL umbrella.